WWE Rumors: If The Undertaker Returns At ‘WrestleMania’ 34 Who Should He Face? [Poll]

 Admittedly, Strowman is a wild card, but his stock is high with the WWE universe.
 This year has seen Strowman earn a reputation as the most exciting prospect on the WWE roster.
 Strowman’s feuds with Roman Reigns and Brock Lesnar were hugely entertaining.
 We should remember that Strowman and The Undertaker have unfinished business.

-During the buildup to WrestleMania 33, we saw Strowman fo toe-to-toe with The Undertaker before slinking out of the ring like a beaten dog.
+During the buildup to WrestleMania 33, we saw Strowman go toe-to-toe with The Undertaker before slinking out of the ring like a beaten dog.
 It was widely rumored at the time that we would see The Undertaker vs. Braun Strowman at a major PPV event.
-Summerslam was favorite, but The Undertakers apparent retirement seemed to have killed that storyline before it had really begun.
+Summerslam was favorite, but The Undertaker’s apparent retirement seemed to have killed that storyline before it had really begun.
 It wouldn’t be difficult for the WWE network to put some impetus behind that story to set up a Giant vs. Giant clash at WrestleMania 34.

 So there are some options, but who do you think The Undertaker should face if he competes at WrestleMania 34?